How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 God's Righteousness and Our Wickedness

-Jesus says that if we put Him first and seek the kingdom of God and His righteousness first that He will give us all those other things that we need.
-We don't need to worry:
+Jesus tells us that if we put Him first and seek the kingdom of God and His righteousness, that He will give us all those other things that we need.
+We don't need to worry.

-So Jesus is the source of our righteousness, holiness (or sanctification), and redemption.
+So Jesus is the source of our righteousness, our holiness (or sanctification), and our redemption.
 He is our source of wisdom.
-So, lets concentrate on righteousness because we need it.
+So, let us concentrate on righteousness because we need it.

 God's commandments are righteousness.
 Not only are His commands righteous but if we look deeper we will find that His commandments are actually the righteousness of God.

-That almost doesn't make sense but look at this:
+That almost doesn't make sense; How can His commandments be the righteousness of God?
+But look at this:

 So, if we have the law of God in our heart, we have the righteousness of God and His salvation to save us will last forever.